sunriseapps/imagesorcery-mcp/README.md

 # Basic MCP Server

-A simple Model Context Protocol server that provides a single tool that always returns true.
+A simple Model Context Protocol server that provides tools for basic operations.
 This is a basic boilerplate for MCP servers.

 ## Available Tools

-- `always_true` - A tool that always returns true.
+- `always_true` - This tool always returns true.
   - No required arguments
+  - Returns: boolean (always true)

-- `echo` - A tool that echoes the input text.
+- `echo` - Echoes the input text.
-  - Required arguments: `text` (string)
+  - Required arguments: `text` (string) - The text to echo
+  - Returns: string (the same text that was provided)

-- `crop` - A tool that crops an image based on provided coordinates.
+- `crop` - Crops an image based on provided coordinates..
   - Required arguments:
     - `input_path` (string): Path to the input image
     - `left` (integer): Left coordinate of crop box